djcysmic/NeopixelBusFX/README.md

 Use:<br>

 <i>needed:</i><br>
-startcolor,endcolor,color,backgroundcolor -> targetcolor in hex format e.g. ff0000 for red<br>
+startcolor,endcolor,color,backgroundcolor, dotcolor -> targetcolor in hex format e.g. ff0000 for red<br>

 [optional] : <br>
 fadetime ->  fadetime per pixel in ms<br>
 delay ->  delay time to next pixel in ms, if delay < 0 fades from other end of the stripe<br>
+speed -> 0-50, speed < 0 for reverse

 Based on WS2812FX, NeoPixelBus, Lights, NeoPixel - Basic and Candle modules<br>